 Pool cleaners have the unusual job of climbing walls and maneuvering around underwater obstacles.
 Because of these core duties, the cleaner should have a rugged wheel design.
 The wheels will have some traction to their surfaces that is similar to car tires.
 Wheels are normally made of formed plastic, which reduces the chances of wear on the traction over the years.
 If your cleaner's wheels seem to slip on the pool's surface, however, they might be wearing down.
 Some cleaners can have their wheels replaced by the manufacturer in these cases.

 Conclusion (Wrapping it up)

-Your pool is part of the property’s overall value, so it makes sense to care for it by using automatic pool cleaners.
+If your looking for more options then those listed above, check out Globo Surf for more ideas.
+Your pool is part of the property's overall value, so it makes sense to care for it by using automatic pool cleaners.
 A heavy-duty cleaner might seem like the best choice, but it has one major drawback.
 Large cleaners will often have a heavy weight too.
-In fact, some consumers report that they can’t even lift the cleaner out of the pool.
+In fact, some consumers report that they can't even lift the cleaner out of the pool.
 Your pool may look spectacular for an open house, for example, but the cleaner remains in the water because of its difficult weight.
 Use common sense during your research process.
 Choose a quality machine that you can maneuver outside of the water.
 In the end, automatic pool cleaners should perform their job while remaining in storage otherwise.
 Your property value will soar as a result.